Markbnj/venv2docker/README.md

     --apt=FILE              Install each package in FILE at build.
     --args=ARGS             Pass ARGS to entrypoint command line.
     -b, --base=IMAGE        Use BASE as the base image.
-    --bin_path=PATH         Install the project folder to PATH in the image.
+    --bin-path=PATH         Install the project folder to PATH in the image.
     -c, --clean             Perform build clean step and exit .   -d, --debug             Print diagnostic information after build.
-    --dockerdir=DIR         Use DIR for build files (defaults to .venv2docker).
+    --dockerdir=PATH        Use DIR for build files (defaults to .venv2docker).
     --entrypoint=COMMAND    Execute COMMAND as entrypoint at startup.
     -e, --env=ENV           Set variables in ENV inside image.
-    --lib_path=PATH         Install the venv directories to PATH in the image.
+    --lib-path=PATH         Install the venv directories to PATH in the image.
     --maintainer=NAME       Use NAME as the maintainer string in the image.
     -n, --name=NAME         Use NAME as the committed image name.
     --no-dangling           Remove an existing image before building.